 If you know your market.
 Really know the type of people who are most likely to buy your product or service, you can create targeted ads for promotions and offers.
 Safe in the knowledge that you won’t be wasting your time and money.

 Without targeting, your paid ads are nothing more than TV commercials hitting the broadest audience possible.
 How many times do you think you’ll strike lucky?

-In the CPG industry, according to research, retailers can increase operating margins by 60% if they use promotions and other consumer data - and analytics - related levers.
+In the CPG industry, according to consumer media research, retailers can increase operating margins by 60% if they use promotions and other consumer data - and analytics - related levers.

 Improve customer retention

 It costs five times more to acquire a new customer than to keep an existing one.

 With 65% of a brand’s business coming from existing customers, it’s crucial that you identify areas where you can improve your customer service and customer experience to reduce churn.

 Consumer insights will help you understand what aspects of your marketing strategy attracted and converted customers.
 Why you’ve customers that remain loyal to your brand, and why some are moving to your competitors.

 - Collecting consumer insights will show you the sticking points that are causing churn…